Homestay in Saitama Prefecture 2020

 The homestay program is mainly for a “Japanese family life experience” rather than being a lodging service.
 Free dinner and breakfast are provided by the host family.
 You can indicate preferences for food, pets, non-smoking, etc. You will have your own private room in the host family’s home.

 You only pay for your round-trip transportation to Saitama (cheap from Tokyo) and for lunch and other personal expenses during daytime excursions.
-Although the homestay program is mainly for the Tokyo 2020 period in July and August, qualified foreigners can apply for and do a homestay in Saitama right now.
+Although the homestay program is mainly for the Tokyo 2020 period (in 2021), qualified foreigners can apply for and do a homestay in Saitama right now.

 Saitama wants to promote their prefecture to overseas people and have their citizens make more international friends.
 From Aug. to Nov.
 2018, Saitama recruited about 670 homestay host families.
 The homestay program then started in April 2019 with some foreigners living in Japan being invited for a homestay and local tour in various cities/towns of Saitama.
 It’s a great opportunity to meet a Japanese family and get a glimpse of Japanese home life.